Language-Research-Technology/LDaCA-website-revamp/content/posts/fair-care-eresearch-2022.md

 AAF is engaging with our project on the following:

-deploy a cloud-based authentication and authorisation infrastructure (AAI) to support the needs of the project understand and develop business process documentation for authorising access to data and services configure the AAI to support these business processes and to develop extensions to facilitate new functionality that may be required create a set of policies, standards and guidelines for managing researchers’ identity and access management develop support documentation, train community representatives to operate the platform, and provide support to the community managers.
+-  a cloud-based authentication and authorisation infrastructure (AAI) to support the needs of the project
+-  understand and develop business process documentation for authorising access to data and services
+-  configure the AAI to support these business processes and to develop extensions to facilitate new functionality that may be required
+-  create a set of policies, standards and guidelines for managing researchers’ identity and access management
+-  develop support documentation, train community representatives to operate the platform, and provide support to the community managers.
 The AAF has recommended CILogon & REMS as potential solutions to investigate & prototype

 CILogon is a federated identity management platform that provides the following features: